bwks/sherpa-docs/docs/nodes/cisco/cisco-iosxrv9000.md

 !!!
 Warning

     Not working.
-ZTP config is applied, but there is no IP connectivity.
+ZTP config is applied, but cannot ssh to node.
-    Device does not get IP address via DHCP, nor does applying IP address manually help.
+    Outbound connectivity is ok.

 ## Base Image